gnu-octave/octave-buildbot/worker/README.md

 ## Docker Image

-Here is the list of configuration variables for the "octave-buildbot-worker"
+The following configuration (environment) variables are available for the "octave-buildbot-worker" image:
-image:

 - `BUILDMASTER` (default: `localhost`): The DNS or IP address of the master to connect to.